Impact

 No emoji suggestions

-Surfacing the wrong reaction could feel worse than no suggestion at all — an inappropriate emoji in a sensitive conversation is a real risk.
+Surfacing the wrong reaction could feel worse than no suggestion at all.
+An inappropriate emoji in a sensitive conversation is a real risk.

 03 —Key Design Decisions